summu97/python/02. DataTypes/string.md

 * \b	Backspace. moves back by one space between characters.

 --------------------------------------------------------------------
-String Methods: This will help modify string values.
+String Methods: Operations done on strings.
+This will help modify string values.
 Convert to uper case, lower case, strip, split etc.....
 --